ricardolx/airgen-mcp/README.md

 Generate assets, icons, and svgs

 This is a TypeScript-based MCP server that implements an asset generation agent.
-It uses core MCP concepts by providing: A tool for generating assets
+It uses core MCP concepts by providing tools for:

+- Generating image assets given a provided description
+- Removing image backgrounds
+- Resizing images
+- Converting assets to vectors or SVGs
+-
 ## Features

 ### Tools